-- 1. Project Summary: Please state in 400 words or less [500 words French (FR)] the scientific or clinical question being asked, the methods you will use to address it, and the expected outcome.
+- 1. Project Summary: Please state in 500 words or less [600 words French (FR)] the scientific or clinical question being asked, the methods you will use to address it, and the expected outcome.
 (To save space, you do not need to include basic information such as the description of Parkinson's disease) - 2.
 Project Impact Statement: Please describe your project and how it will impact the lives of Canadians affected by Parkinson's using language for a general audience (750 words max; 900 words FR).
 This section will be scored by Lived Experience Expert Reviewers (whose score accounts for 10% of the overall application).
 Applicants should use the following subheadings to organize their statement: - Background what is the current state of research for your project? - Hypothesis/Research Question what do you hope to learn? - Methodology what tools and techniques will be used? - Impact how will the project outcome affect the lives of Canadians with Parkinson's and the research community (short-term and long-term)?
-Include estimated timelines to clinical use, describe the possible benefits to daily life or access to healthcare, and any new scientific resources that may be generated for future use. - 3.
-Patient Involvement Statement: Please state in 150 words or less (180 words French) how you have engaged (or plan to engage) with people affected by Parkinson's in the design of your study.
+Include estimated timelines to clinical use, describe the possible benefits to daily life or access to healthcare, and any new scientific resources that may be generated for future use.

+- 3. Patient Involvement Statement: Please state in 150 words or less (180 words FR) how you have engaged (or plan to engage) with people affected by Parkinson's in the design of your study.
 This engagement strategy may include considerations for patient recruitment, requirements for participation in clinical activities, or knowledge translation activities for the project outcomes.
 Please note that this section will also be reviewed and scored by lived experience reviewers. - 4.
-Project Narrative: (2 pages max.; 2.5 pages FR) including: - Background of proposed studies and hypothesis to be tested. - Specific aims of the research - Methods and experimental details (Describe the candidate's role in the project) - The 2-page maximum applies only to the project narrative and does not include supporting documentation described below. - 5.
-Supplemental Materials (Literature references): A supplemental document may be uploaded to list literature references cited in the project narrative.
-Any information submitted in addition to this will not be forwarded with the application to the Trainee Committee for review. - 6.
-Biographical information of the applicant to be provided by completing the Parkinson Canada Biographical Sketch Form (for trainees), including a summary of: - Education & Degrees (including date of enrollment and anticipated graduation date for your PhD program).

-- Positions & Honours previous positions (including current), list of honours, awards, and positions on any committees. - Publications where the applicant has participated as a co-author, first-author, etc. (describe the contribution of the applicant for each publication).
-Includes scientific papers, book chapters, etc. - Other Contributions posters, oral presentations, commercialization activities and intellectual property. - Funding list all current, pending, and completed funding support. - Maximum 4 pages
+Project Narrative: (3 pages max.; 3.5 pages FR) including: - Background of proposed studies and hypothesis to be tested. - Specific aims of the research and training goals - Methods and experimental details. - The 3-page maximum applies only to the project narrative and does not include supporting documentation described below. - 5.
+Relevant Support Materials - Literature references - Photographs, tables, figures - Letters of collaboration - Relevant published work (max 3) - 6.
+Biographical information of the applicant to be provided by completing the Parkinson Canada Biographical Sketch Form (for trainees), including a summary of: - Education & Degrees - Positions & Honours previous positions (including current), list of honours, awards, and positions on any committees. - Publications where the applicant has participated as a co-author, first-author, etc. (describe the contribution of the applicant for each publication).
+Includes scientific papers, book chapters, etc. - Other Contributions posters, oral presentations, commercialization activities and intellectual property. - Funding list all current, pending, and completed funding support. - Maximum 4 pages - 7.
+Assessment Forms of Candidate for a Fellowship completed by two (2) sponsors.
+Sponsors should be recent supervisors familiar with the applicant. - 8.
+Signature of an authorized signing official of the applicant's host institution. - 9.
+An explanation of any interruption in the applicant's academic career. - 10.
+Supervisor Support Materials: